jg-rp/python-jsonpath/README.md

 - Any bracket notation elements can be preceded with a dot (`.`). `$.thing.["other"]` is equivalent to `$.thing["other"]`.
 - `|` is a union operator, where matches from two or more JSONPaths are combined.
 - `&` is an intersection operator, where matches must exist in a left and right path.
 - Our "lists" are sometimes called "unions".
-Lists can contain one or more "slices", separated by commas.
-No properties.
+Lists can contain slices, indexes and/or properties.

 ### BNF